 Read more about the EU Emission Trading System here.

 Reduction of greenhouse gas from non-ETS sectors

 Greenhouse gas emissions from sectors that are not part of the Emissions Trading System are regulated by a burden sharing agreement among EU Member States.
 For Denmark, emissions attributed to transport, agriculture and buildings with individual heating are the largest non-ETS sources of emissions.
 The burden sharing agreement establishes a framework for reduction shares among Member States and is based on an allocation principle of GDP.
 Policy measures pursued to reach the reduction target are up to each Member State to decide.
-Denmark has accepted a reduction target of 20 % by 2020 as compared to 2005 base levels.
-For the years 2013-2019 there are annual sub-targets that form a reduction path leading up to the 2020 target.

 - Unlimited access to purchase of emission rights of other Member States.

 - Unlimited access to purchase of EU internal project credits.

 - Use of quotas from the EU Emissions Trading System (EU ETS)

 - Including land use, land-use change, and forestry (LULUCF) credits from improved terrestrial